CO<sub>2</sub> + Climate Change

 CO2 Measurement

-Our atmosphere is a cocktail composed of a number of gases that are both naturally occurring and propelled by human activity.
+Our atmosphere is a cocktail composed of a number of gases that are both naturally occurring and exacerbated by human activity.
 These gases are measured in various ways to track air pollution levels and the GHGs that contribute to planetary warming.
 To better understand the history of CO2 concentrations, scientists measure gas bubbles that have remained trapped in arctic ice cores for millions of years.
 Over time, new layers form; the deeper an ice core, the older the formation.
 Samples from these bubbles provide researchers insight into the atmospheric makeup of the planet, allowing us to understand how CO2 concentrations have changed throughout time.

 Climate Forcing